 Inventorying through the process basket cannot be done retroactively, and previous sales transactions cannot be linked to this inventory entry.

-Changing average stock price in FIFO processing
+Changing average stock price in FIFO processing / running average price

-The average stock price is calculated from the average price of existing stock transactions.
-If this needs to be reset and a new desired value obtained, proceed as follows.
+The average stock price is calculated from the average purchase price of existing stock transactions.
+If you want to reset this and obtain a correct new desired value, proceed as follows.

-First, inventory the product to zero according to the above instructions for each possible stock.
-Set the purchase price to zero in the inventory.
-This does not yet reset the purchase price, but then make a new inventory entry with the correct desired average price in the desired stock.
-This updates the product's average price to this new purchase price.
+1. First, inventory the product to zero according to the above instructions for each possible stock and set the purchase price to zero in the inventory.
+This does not yet reset the purchase price.

 Keywords: Stock management, inventory entry, stock value correction, average price, FIFO, correction report